 The FORMAT1968 utility used three 4 KB sectors per track (12 KB per track) and 82 tracks (really cylinders), which gave 12 * 2 * 82 or 1,968 KB.

-The reason why this utility remained unknown is that it didn’t work on most systems.
+The reason why this utility remained unknown is that it didn’t work on many systems.
 The problem is that not all drives run at exactly 300 rpm; even manufacturer specifications typically allow 1-2% slower or faster speed.
 And if a drive rotates faster, the capacity goes down—because the FDC has less time to read or write the data on each track.

 A drive that spins 1.5% faster (304.5 rpm) could only store about 98,522 bits or 12,315 bytes per track.
 That’s not enough to store 3 sectors holding 12,288 bytes of data due to the required per-sector overhead (which is at least about 30 bytes per sector plus required gaps).
 A similar problem would occur if the FDC processed data at a rate slightly slower than 500 kbps.
 Of course if the drive rotated slightly slower, there would be more room on the disk… but that cannot be assumed to be the case.